© [y] Gregg Birnbaum

 It’s a powerful combination in the classroom, in person or online: Decades of journalism experience at the country's leading news outlets coupled with years of successfully teaching the concepts and skills of news reporting, writing and media at the undergraduate level.

 Prior to joining NBC in 2017, I held senior digital editing positions at CNN, POLITICO, The New York Daily News and The New York Post.
-I work with the most advanced online news tools available in the areas of analytics, SEO, blogging platforms, data graphics and social media.
+I worked with the most advanced online news tools available in the areas of analytics, SEO, blogging platforms, data graphics and social media.

 I care deeply about both the news business and higher education.
 I bring real-world journalism with me into every class, along with a deep interest in my students and their progress.

 As an Assistant Adjunct Professor, my responsibilities for these courses included designing syllabi from the ground up, formulating in-class and home assignments, selecting informative readings, and lecturing on the building-block concepts of journalism, such as what is news, how to interview, fact checking and detecting fake news, writing sharp ledes, concepts of story structure and feature writing, ethical practices and much more.

-I have lived and worked for many years in New York, the most diverse large city in the U.S., and I teach at one of the most diverse universities in the country.
+Currently residing in Miami, I lived and worked for many years in New York, the most diverse large city in the U.S., and I am teaching at one of the most diverse universities in the country.
 Baruch ranked 13th out of nearly 800 public and private institutions in the diversity of its student body, according to the 2021 Wall Street Journal/Times Higher Education College Rankings.
-The makeup of my classes has reflected that diversity with students of many different backgrounds, and I embrace inclusion with a teaching approach of understanding, respect and fairness.
+The makeup of my classes in an urban setting has reflected that diversity, with students of many different backgrounds, and I embrace inclusion with a teaching approach of understanding, respect and fairness.

 I critique and grade hundreds of assignments each semester (I believe the best way to learn journalism is by doing, again and again — and getting feedback), hold office hours, and have participated in journalism department activities, panel discussions and engaged with tenured faculty.